gee-community/geemap/README.rst

   pip install geemap

+**geemap** is also available on `conda-forge <https://anaconda.org/conda-forge/geemap>`__.
 If you have Anaconda_ or Miniconda_ installed on your computer, you can create a conda Python environment to install geemap:

 .. code:: python

   conda create -n gee python
   conda activate gee
-  pip install geemap
+  conda install -c conda-forge geemap

 If you have installed **geemap** before and want to upgrade to the latest version, you can run the following command in your terminal: